 Ease of Use

 The software provides a series of questions to help you figure out which documents you need and walk you through the steps of creating them.
-A basic will takes about 15 minutes to complete.
+In tests conducted by CNET, a basic will took about 25 minutes to complete.

 Another service that gets enthusiastic recommendations from multiple sources is LegalZoom.
 Its standout feature is the access it provides to legal counsel from an independent attorney familiar with your state’s laws.
 However, you pay extra for that service.